SEOYEONGO/SEOYEONGO/README.md

 - ⚡ Fun fact: ...
 -->

 ### Hi there 👋.
-My name is Go Seo-yeon, and this is my Github.
+My name is Seo-yeon Go, and this is my Github.
 Welcome.

 ### 🌱 I’m currently learning
     - cpp